Letter from Cecilia

 “It often frustrated me that my eating disorder was unable to manipulate the circumstances around me but I am so grateful.

-“If you, or someone you know is experiencing what I was experiencing (severe bulimia nervosa) or something similar, SERIOUSLY consider Ellern Mede’s adult programme.
+“If you, or someone you know is experiencing what I was experiencing (severe bulimia nervosa) or something similar, SERIOUSLY consider Ellern Mede’s transition programme between CAMHS and Adult service.
 Living with an eating disorder is not sustainable, nor is it any fun at all – it’s horrendous.
 After almost two years in inpatient and day patient treatment I finally feel as though I’ve made a change.”